MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 3. Highlight the current position assignment of the user class and choose Remove.

-*Because a user class can’t be assigned to more than one position, you must first remove its current position assignment before selecting a new one.*
+*Because a user class can't be assigned to more than one position, you must first remove its current position assignment before selecting a new one.*

 1. Enter or select the entities that specify the new position to assign the user class to.

-As you enter the entities, you also are selecting the position in the organizational structure you’re assigning the user class to.
+As you enter the entities, you also are selecting the position in the organizational structure you're assigning the user class to.
 For example, if you want to assign the user class to the Production department of the Eastern region of Fabrikam, you would enter Fabrikam in the first level, East in the second level and Production in the third level.